IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Compressed Files
 ----------------------------------------

-Compressed files in zip format (support for tar coming soon) are unpacked automatically.
+Compressed files in zip format are unpacked automatically.
 If it fails to unpack, for whatever reason, it will upload as is.
 If the number of files inside are more than a set limit (1,000), you will get an error message and the file will uploads as is.

 Advanced Options